adonisjs-community/polls-app/README.md

 - Work with [file uploads](./app/Controllers/Http/ProfileController.ts#55-60) (including validations) and AdonisJS drive.
 - Using the Edge template engine and its [components layer](./resources/views/components).
 - Using Lucid [schema migrations](./database/migrations) for creating/alterting database tables.
-- Using Hotwire for faster page navigation.
+- Using Unpoly for faster page navigation.
 - Using Alpine.js for dialog modals, toggling notifications and interactive dropdowns.

 ## FAQs